-A Substantial Amendment to the 2015 Annual Action Plan has been prepared to shift funding in the 2018 calendar year.
 As of June 28, 2016, Douglas County opted out of the CDBG program and is spending down the remaining HUD grant funds.
-A Substantial Amendment to the 2015 Annual Action Plan is required to shift funding between the priorities identified in the 2014-2018 Consolidated Plan.
-Up to \$63,346.49 in funds will be reallocated from housing and administrative activities to the infrastructure priority.
+A Substantial Amendment is necessary to shift funding in the 2015 Annual Action Plan between the priorities identified, spend down the program and close out the grant.
+Funds will be reallocated from housing activities and the administrative budget to infrastructure activities.
+A concurrent Substantial Amendment will be completed to shift funds between priorities in the 2014 Annual Action Plan, which is a part of the 2014-2018 Consolidated Plan.